 33.3 If the mediation proposal is made after the referral to the Arbitral Tribunal, no arbitrator who is a member of the Arbitral Tribunal may be appointed as mediator.
 Likewise, if the mediation proposal is prior to the referral to the Arbitral Tribunal and it does not allow the dispute between the parties to be settled, the mediator cannot be appointed as an arbitrator.

-34.1 At the beginning of each calendar year, the arbitration fees are fixed by the President of the Court, after deliberation by the Board of Directors, in the form of a fee schedule.
-This schedule is available from the Court’s secretariat.
+34.1 At the beginning of each calendar year, the arbitration fees are fixed by the President of the Chamber, after deliberation by the Board of Directors, in the form of a fee schedule.
+This schedule is available from the Chamber’s Secretariat.

 34.2 In the absence of a change, the fees fixed for the previous calendar year are simply renewed.